 Here's some information to help you get ready for the appointment.

 What you can do

-- Questions to ask your doctor
+- Questions to ask the healthcare team.

-For rheumatic fever, basic questions to ask your doctor include:
+For rheumatic fever, basic questions to ask the care team include:

-- What tests will my child need?
+- What tests are needed?

-- What type of follow-up is needed?
+- What treatment is needed?

 - Are there brochures or other printed material that I can have?
 What websites do you recommend?

 What to expect from your doctor

 The healthcare team is likely to ask questions, such as: